-High Low Star Question Mark SBU that is growing rapidly ■ Known as problem child or wild cats Market High Need heavy investment to maintain their position & finance rapid growth Require a lot of cash and investment to hold their share Growth It represents opportunity for expansion.
-If left unattended, they become cash trap.
-Rate Cash cow Dogs ■ It generates cash and have low cost ■ Have no future Low Needs less investment to maintain market share J ■ In long run, when growth slows, star becomes cash cow.
-Dogs should be minimized by means of divestment or liquidation.
-Standard First line of Explanation: Star is a high growth, high market share product/SI growth, high market share product/SBU.
+High Low Market Growth High Star SBU that is growing rapidly Need heavy investment to maintain their position & finance rapid growth It represents opportunity for expansion.
+Question MarkKnown as problem child or wild catsRequire a lot of cash and investment to hold their shareIf left unattended, they become cash trap.
+Rate Low Cash cow It generates cash and have low cost Needs less investment to maintain market share In long run, when growth slows, star becomes cash cow.
+Dogs Have no future May need cash to survive Dogs should be minimized by means of divestment or liquidation.
+Stor dard First line of Explanation: Star is a high prowth high market share product/SBU

+Standard First line of Explanation: Star is a high growth, high market share product/SBU.